 Brian retired from full time employment in 2002 and since then has held a number of non-executive and industry positions including Chair of Spark Infrastructure and President of the Retirement Benefits Fund in Tasmania.

-Currently, he is a Director of OAK Possability, a not-for-profit provider of services in the disability sector, Chair of Propel Funeral Partners, Chair of Hastings Funds Management, Chair of the Macquarie Point Development Corporation and Director of Tasplan Super Fund.
+Currently, he is Chair of OAK Possability, a not-for-profit provider of services in the disability sector, Chair of Propel Funeral Partners, Chair of Hastings Funds Management, Chair of the Macquarie Point Development Corporation and Director of Tasplan Super Fund.